Battle of the Narrow Seas: Background

-In 1602 Frederico Spinola, younger brother of Ambrogio Spinola, had distinguished himself greatly as a soldier in the Army of Flanders and had succeeded in 1599 going through the English Channel passing the straits of Dover unmolested; this led to a panic called the Invisible armada as it encouraged suspicions that the attempt might be renewed and on a larger scale.
-Buoyed by this achievement he had indulged Philip III of Spain, the Duke of Lerma and Martín de Padilla in a vision of a massive galley-borne invasion of England from Flanders.
-However the council brought him down to a mere eight galleys, provided at Spinola's expense.
-He was on his way from San Lucar to Lisbon but he was defeated by Sir Richard Leveson at Sesimbra Bay which cost him two galleys.
+In 1602 Frederico Spinola, younger brother of Ambrogio Spinola, had distinguished himself as a soldier in the Army of Flanders and had succeeded in 1599 going through the English Channel and passing the straits of Dover unmolested; this led to a panic called the invisible armada, as it encouraged suspicions that the attempt might be renewed and on a larger scale.
+Buoyed by this achievement, he had indulged Philip III of Spain, the Duke of Lerma and Martín de Padilla, in a vision of a massive galley-borne invasion of England from Flanders.
+However, the council brought him down to a mere eight galleys, provided at Spinola's expense.
+He was on his way from San Lucar to Lisbon but he was defeated by Sir Richard Leveson at Sesimbra Bay, which cost him two galleys.

 After this defeat Spinola took his remaining six galleys back to Lisbon and filled his vessels with pay chests for Flanders.
 During the sailing to Flanders he captured an English merchant ship, which he left at A Coruña.
-At Santander he took on a further 400 troops to complete the Tercio complement of 1,600 men.
+At Santander he took on a further 400 troops to complete the tercio complement of 1,600 men.
 In England word had spread that Spinola was on his way in an attempt to run the English Channel again.
 The heading of the six galleys was for Sluis.
-Robert Cecil was well informed of their approach, even already when they arrived at Blavet in Brittany at the beginning of October.
-Queen Elizabeth decided to act, so she appointed Sir Robert Mansell to join with a States fleet before Dunkirk and Sluis, to see what they could do to impede them.
+Robert Cecil was well informed of their approach, even already when they arrived at Blavet, in Brittany, at the beginning of October.
+Queen Elizabeth decided to act, so she appointed Sir Robert Mansell to join with a United Provinces fleet before Dunkirk and Sluis, to see what they could do to impede them.
 Meanwhile, the States of Holland and West Frisia had sent a flotilla of nine ships under Vice-Admiral Jacob van Duyvenvoorde to intercept Spinola, but when this force arrived near Spain, Spinola had already escaped to the north.
 Van Duyvenvoorde, coping with an outbreak of smallpox by which he was himself afflicted, sent four of his ships back north under Jan Adriaanszoon Cant, known by the English as Jan van Cant.

 Engagement

-Mansell, with three ships (the 30-gun Hope along with the 42-gun Victory and the Answer), departed and patrolled about Dungeness.
-Mansell's flag captain came up with the strategy on how to tackle Spinola; he predicted that Spinola would try to sail close to the English coast.
-Acting on this hunch, Mansell set each ship a good distance from the next using flyboats so that a good communication system was erected between themselves and the Dutch fleet off the Flemish coast under acting Vice-Admiral Jan Cant.
-On the 3rd, Mansell was soon joined by two Dutch flyboats, Samson and the Moon to improve communication, and now Spinola was effectively sailing into a trap.
+Mansell, with three ships (the 30-gun Hope along with the 42-gun Victory and Answer), departed and patrolled about Dungeness.
+Mansell's flag captain came up with the strategy on how to tackle Spinola.
+He predicted that Spinola would try to sail close to the English coast.
+Acting on this hunch, Mansell set each ship a good distance from the next using flyboats so that a good communication system was erected between themselves and the Dutch fleet off the Flemish coast.
+On 3 October, Mansell was soon joined by two Dutch flyboats, Samson and the Moon to improve communication, and now Spinola was effectively sailing into a trap.